 The CarbonNet project reached an important milestone in November 2019 with our drilling rig, the Noble Tom Prosser, arriving in Melbourne's Port Phillip Bay onboard the OHT Osprey (heavy lift vessel).

 You can view our video which shows the drilling rig being 'floated off' from the Osprey, prior to being towed out of the Bay towards its final destination - CarbonNet's Pelican site in Bass Strait, arriving on 1 December 2019.

 The CarbonNet project has reached an important milestone with our drilling rig, the Noble Tom Prosser, having arrived in Melbourne's Port Phillip Bay on 27 November onboard the OHT Osprey (heavy lift vessel).

 Our video shows the drilling rig being 'floated off' from the Osprey, prior to being towed out of the Bay towards its final destination - CarbonNet's Pelican site in Bass Strait (arrived 1 December).

 Once onsite, the rig was positioned approximately 8km offshore from the Ninety Mile Beach in Bass Strait from December 2019 to January 2020.
 The rig drilled to a depth of about 1.5km below the seabed in order to extract approximately 90m of core sample for analysis purposes.

 A 500m radius safety exclusion zone was in place around the drilling rig for the duration of operations.

 The activity was managed by AGR (Australia) Pty Ltd as the Drilling Management Contractor for CarbonNet.

-The OAW location is the Pelican site, approximately eight kilometres offshore from the Ninety Mile Beach as shown on the map below.
+The OAW location was the Pelican site, approximately 8km offshore from the Ninety Mile Beach in Bass Strait, as shown on the map below.